MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 ## Out of My Way!

 Currently, the game is not very challenging (and impossible to win).
 The player can drive through barriers and fuel cells without retrieving them.
 The only boundaries are the edges of the playing field, added in Step 4.
-It's time to implement the main feature of the game: collision detection.
+It is time to implement the main feature of the game: collision detection.

 Collision detection is a technique used in nearly all games, whether they are 2D or 3D.
-It simulates (to varying degrees) the interaction of real world objects.
+It simulates (to varying degrees) the interaction of real-world objects.
 Without collision detection, objects in the game world could be seamlessly rendered within the space of the objects with which they collide.
 In most cases, this is unacceptable.
 The player expects to "collide" with objects in the game world and not merge with them.
 The desired behavior in FuelCell is to allow the player free motion around the playing field as long as he or she avoids the barriers.
 However, if the player attempts to drive through any part of a barrier, the player's current motion stops.
 Players must drive around the barriers, as they would in the real world.
-The behavior for fuel cells is a bit different.
-When a player "collides" with a fuel cell, the fuel cell object is marked as retrieved and no longer is drawn in the game world.
+The behavior of fuel cells is a bit different.
+When a player "collides" with a fuel cell, the fuel cell object is marked as retrieved and is no longer drawn in the game world.
 This simulates the retrieval of the fuel cell.
 In the final step, the game display tracks these retrievals.
 The game ends when the player retrieves all the fuel cells.

 FuelCell's implementation of collision detection is based on the [BoundingSphere](https://monogame.net/api/Microsoft.Xna.Framework.BoundingSphere.html) class and the following article: [How To: Detect Whether Two Models Collide]().
 Collison detection with bounding spheres is a good approach for a variety of reasons: